The Climate Emergency

 Rooftop rainwater harvesting makes it possible to meet current household needs and save for future uses in times of water scarcity.
 Read about our work in the Nalanda District of Bihar State, India.

-Water For People assisted the government of Malawi with developing a climate-resilient financing strategy for the water sector.
+Water For People assisted the Malawi government with developing a climate-resilient financing strategy for the water sector.
 Read the strategic document funded by UNICEF.
+You can also learn about the collaboration with The Nature Conservancy and Blantyre Water Board to both protect their water source and build community resilience.
+Read more about the Blantyre-Mulanje Water Fund.

 What we can all do